emmanuel-akpandara/OpenAI_Chatbot/README.md

 #  Conversational AI Chatbot

 This is a simple full-stack **AI chatbot** project that uses OpenAI's GPT model to generate human-like responses in real-time.
-Built using **Next.js (React)** for the frontend and **FastAPI** for the backend to demnostrate how ai is integrated.
+It is Built using **Next.js (React)** for the frontend and **FastAPI** for the backend to demnostrate how ai is integrated.

 ---